-Andy has regularly presented risk management seminars to the construction industry over the last twenty years at the request of various organizations.
-He has also appeared as a guest lecturer at the New Jersey Institute of Technology (NJIT), the School of Architecture at Princeton University, as well as, the Annual “Judicial College” for New Jersey Superior Court Judges.
+In the 1990’s, Andy devoted a substantial amount of pro bono time to the lobbying efforts of the New Jersey Society of Professional Engineers in their efforts to achieve passage of the Affidavit of Merit Statute.
+Since the mid-1990s, he authored many articles relating to legal issues that affect the construction industry.
+Passionate about teaching and sharing his knowledge with construction professionals, Andy has regularly presented risk management seminars over the last twenty years at the request of various organizations.
+He also served as a guest lecturer at the New Jersey Institute of Technology (NJIT), the Stevens Institute of Technology, the School of Architecture at Princeton University, as well as the Annual “Judicial College” for New Jersey Superior Court Judges.

-One of Andy's favorite parts of the practice of law, however, was the opportunity to coach the Stuart Country Day School's high school mock trial team from 2005 until 2016.
+Beyond his legal practice, Andy thoroughly enjoyed the opportunity to coach the Stuart Country Day School's high school mock trial team from 2005 until 2016.
 During the 2006-2007 competition, their team won the Mercer County championship and they advanced to the regional finals for the first time in the school's history.
 His daughter, Cecilia, who has since graduated college, was one of the team's lawyers that year.
 His younger daughter, Agnes Claire, was on the team until she graduated in May 2013 and she served as one of the team's four lawyers as well.
-In the 2012-2013 competition Agnes’ team was a Mercer County finalist.
-In the 2013-2014 season the team won the Mercer County championship again and advanced to the regional competition.
-Neither Cecilia nor Agnes intend on practicing law as their talents lie elsewhere, but their experience as “lawyers” was incredibly memorable and enjoyable.
+In the 2013-2014 season, Agnes' team won the Mercer County championship again and advanced to the regional competition.
+Neither Cecilia nor Agnes practice law as their talents lie elsewhere, but their experience as “lawyers” was incredibly memorable and enjoyable.

-- Member, New Jersey State Bar Association, Construction Law Section
+- New Jersey State Bar Association, Construction Law Section

-- Member, Panel of Approved Mediators for American Arbitration Association
+- Panel of Approved Mediators for American Arbitration Association

-- Member, Panel of Approved Arbitrators for American Arbitration Association
+- Panel of Approved Arbitrators for American Arbitration Association

 A description of the selection process methodologies on which these accolades are based can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.